eltoroit/LDS_Interview/interview.md

 }
 ```

-**EL TORO:**  My recommendation, just use targetFields unless you really need that extra-information ;-)
+**EL TORO:**  My recommendation, just use targetFields unless you really need that extra piece of information ;-)

+**READER:** Looking at the demo, I see the account's website is not shown as a link.
+Why?

+**EL TORO:** Didn't you said you wanted to have full control over the UI?

+**READER:** Duh, of course!

 ## Lightning Web Components: Read Data

 **READER:** Can we use a component like that in LWC?

-**EL TORO:** Well, you do have a similar concept... but it's not using a component.
+**EL TORO:** Well, you do have a similar concept...
 Let me show you the markup code to read a record.

 ```
 <template>